Jazz Ensembles Audition Info 2013-14

 PART 1: WHAT TO PRACTICE FOR THE PREPARED PORTION

-Please prepare the original piece "Just Neighbors" which is based on the chord progression to the jazz standard "Just Friends."
-A PDF of the sheet music in your instrument's key and a practice playalong MP3 recording can be downloaded from Mr. Titlebaum's Dropbox page.
-Once you begin the signup process, the link to the Dropbox page will be provided.
-Here's the link to begin the process:
+Please prepare the tune "In Walked Bud."
+A PDF of the sheet music in your instrument's key, several famous recordings of tune, and a practice playalong MP3 recording can be downloaded from Mr. Titlebaum's Dropbox page.

-NOTE TO SAXOPHONISTS: Saxophonists are not required to play flute or clarinet, but strong flute/clarinet/saxophone doublers will be significantly more likely to be seated in the top band, the IC Jazz Ensemble.
-If you do play flute and/or clarinet, you MUST also download the flute (concert key) and clarinet (Bb) PDF parts at the above link, and perform the song on these instruments at the audition.
+NOTE TO SAXOPHONISTS: Saxophonists are not required to play flute or clarinet, but strong flute/clarinet/saxophone doublers will be significantly more likely to be seated in the premier band, the IC Jazz Ensemble.
+If you do play flute and/or clarinet, you MUST also download the flute (treble clef) and clarinet (Bb) PDF parts at the above link, and perform the song on these instruments at the audition.

 NOTE TO DRUMMERS: Please bring sticks, brushes, and mallets for vibes if you also play them.
 A drum set, cymbals and vibes will be provided.
-If you play vibes, you should prepare to play "Just Neighbors" on vibes.
-On drums, you will play "Just Neighbors" along with the track called "Just Neighbors --- WITHOUT DRUMS."
+If you play vibes, you should prepare to play "In Walked Bud" on vibes.
+On drums, you will play "In Walked Bud" along with the track called "In Walked Bud Playalong NO DRUMS" (There are no drums on the track).
 You will also sight-read some selections (on drums and vibes if you play vibes).
 You may be asked to play a few other grooves, possibly to include (but not limited to) a "walking" ballad time feel with Brushes (at quarter note=80) and a Bossa Nova or Samba.

 NOTE TO BASSISTS: We will be playing acoustic bass unamplified.
-Please prepare the head (melody) to "Just Neighbors" and be ready to play both walking basslines and a 2-feel.
+Please prepare the head (melody) to "In Walked Bud" and be ready to play both walking basslines and a 2-feel.
 Also, plan on taking a solo on the same changes.
-You will be playing along with the playalong entitled "Just Neighbors --- WITHOUT BASS."
+You will be playing along with the playalong entitled "In Walked Bud Playalong NO BASS" (There is no bass part on this track).

-NOTE TO PIANISTS: Prepare the head (melody) to "Just Neighbors" and be ready to play the melody and comp on the changes.
+NOTE TO PIANISTS: Prepare the head (melody) to "In Walked Bud" and be ready to play the melody and comp on the changes.
 Also, plan on taking a solo on the same changes.
-You will be playing along with the playalong entitled "Just Neighbors --- WITHOUT CHORDS."
+You will be playing along with the playalong entitled "In Walked Bud Playalong NO CHORDS."

-NOTE TO GUITARISTS: Prepare the head (melody) to "Just Neighbors" and be ready to play the melody and comp on the changes, and play "Freddie Green" style for the changes.
+NOTE TO GUITARISTS: Prepare the head (melody) to "In Walked Bud" and be ready to play the melody and comp on the changes, and play "Freddie Green" style for the changes.
 Also, plan on taking a solo on the same changes.
-You will be playing along with the playalong entitled "Just Neighbors --- WITHOUT CHORDS."
+You will be playing along with the playalong entitled "In Walked Bud playalong NO CHORDS."

 PART 2: WHAT TO PREPARE FOR THE IMPROVISATION SECTION

-If you improvise, you will play on the chord changes to "Just Friends" with the play-along.
+If you improvise, you will play on the chord changes to "In Walked Bud" with the play-along.
 The changes are included in the same PDF lead sheets as above.
 Also, you are encouraged to use the MP3 above for improvisation practice.

-To begin, you should listen to the recordings of the original song "Just Friends."
-A bunch recordings are in the Dropbox sub-folder called "Real recordings of Just Friends."
+To begin, you should listen to the recordings of the "In Walked Bud."
+A bunch recordings are in the Dropbox sub-folder called "Real recordings."
 Pick your favorite ones and transcribe the solos.
-Listen to Sarah Vaughan even though you're an instrumentalist.
-Go to YouTube and listen to as many recordings of "Just Friends" as you can find.
-Learn the melody to "Just Friends."

 Then, practice arpeggios on all the chords.
 It is valuable to practice them in quarter notes (or eights notes when the chords are only two beats long), using the patterns 1357, 7531, and 3517.
 Seek out the guide tones and work on how the resolve from one to the next.
 Another recommendation is to write out a solo that sounds improvised, so you can get the idea of what a good improvised solo might sound like.

-When working on jazz, it is best to do it in multiple ways: by yourself, with a metronome, with the various play-along recordings, even along with the real recordings, and jamming with other players/friends/colleagues.
-If you would like to work with a simple play-along recording to practice "Just Neighbors", please download the "Just Neighbors Playalong.MP3".
+When working on jazz, it is best to do it in multiple ways: by yourself, with a metronome, with the play-along recordings, even along with the real recordings, and jamming with other players/friends/colleagues.
+Record yourself playing along and listen critically to yourself play on the recording.

 PART 3: SIGHT READING